BabylonJSGuide/docampus/content/resources/Exporter/Mixamo_to_Babylon.md

 Go to [Babylon.js Sandbox](https://sandbox.babylonjs.com/).
 Drag your .babylon file into the browser.

-autoAnimate lets your model animate automatically when dragged into the Babylon.js Sandbox.
+autoAnimate let's your model animate automatically when dragged into the Babylon.js Sandbox.
 Why autoAnimateTo frame 152?
 According to the Sandbox animation and the image of the .babylon file below, all 3 animations (Kick, Punch, and TPose) take a total of 152 frames.

 ![image12a](/img/exporters/mixamo/12a.png)